-"I,, do hereby swear/ solemnly affirm that I will at all times during my service as a member of the Council be faithful to the Republic of Namibia and uphold its Constitution and laws, and perform my functions and further the aims and objectives of the Council to the best of my ability.".
+"I,, do swear or solemnly affirm that, at all times during my term of office as a member of the Nursing Council of Namibia, I will be faithful to the Republic of Namibia and uphold its Constitution and laws, and exercise and perform my powers and functions and further the aims and objects of the Nursing Council to the best of my ability without fear, favour or prejudice.
+So, help me God / I solemnly affirm".